 After many conversations and receiving feedback from the community, we’re excited to introduce a number of new features to help increase autonomy for artists, while managing gas fees in a sustainable manor.
 With our new smart contract, gas fees for these most popular actions will be significantly decreased.

-Learn more about this innovation right here.
+Learn more about updates to our smart contract right here.

 Exploring Additional Options